Dictionary Learning: The Complexity of Learning Sparse Superposed Features with Feedback: Sparse Feature Learning with Sampled Feedback

 \begin{theorem}[General Sampled Activations] Consider a representation space \( \mathcal{V} \subseteq \mathbb{R}^p \).
 Assume that the agent receives activations sampled i.i.d from a Lebesgue distribution \( \mathcal{D}_{\mathcal{V}} \).
 Then, for any target feature matrix \( \pphi^* \in \mathcal{M}_{\sf{F}} \), with a tight bound of \( n = \Theta\left(\frac{p(p+1)}{2}\right) \) on the feedback complexity, the oblivious learner (almost surely) learns \( \pphi^* \) up to feature equivalence using the feedback set \( \mathcal{F}(\mathcal{V}_n,\pphi^*) \), i.e.,

-\end{theorem} \begin{proof}[Proof Outline] The key observation is that almost surely for any $n \le p(p+1)/2$ randomly sampled activations on a unit sphere $\mathbb{S}^{p-1}$ under Lebesgue measure, the corresponding rank-1 matrices are linearly independent.
+\end{theorem} \begin{proof}[Proof Outline] The key observation is that almost surely for any $n \le p(p+1)/2$ sampled activations on a unit sphere $\mathbb{S}^p$ under Lebesgue measure, the corresponding rank-1 matrices are linearly independent.
 This is a direct application of Sard's theorem on the zero set of a non-zero polynomial equation, yielding the upper bound.
 For the lower bound, we use some key necessary properties of a feedback set as elucidated in the proof of \thmref{thm: constructgeneral}.
-This result essentially fixes certain activations that need to be spanned by a feedback set, but under a Lebesgue measure on a continuous domain, we know that the probability of sampling a direction is zero. \end{proof}

-We consider a fairly general distribution over sparse activations similar to the signal model in \cite{bachsparse}.
+This result essentially fixes activations that need to be spanned by a feedback set, but under a Lebesgue measure on a continuous domain, the probability of sampling a direction is zero. \end{proof} We consider a fairly general distribution over sparse activations similar to the signal model in \cite{bachsparse}.

 \begin{assumption}[Sparse-Distribution] Each index of a sparse activation vector \( \alpha \in \mathbb{R}^p \) is sampled i.i.d from a sparse distribution defined as: for all \( i \),